aimeos/map/README.md

 * @param **string** `$parentKey` Name of the key with the ID of the parent node
 * @param **string** `$nestKey` Name of the key with will contain the children of the node
 * @return **self&#60;int&#124;string,mixed&#62;** New map with one or more root tree nodes
+* @throws **\UnexpectedValueException** If a node isn't an array, an ID isn't a scalar value, an ID is used twice, a parent is missing or nodes reference themselves as parent

 Use this method to rebuild trees e.g. from database records.
 To traverse trees, use the [traverse()](#traverse) method.